The history of PDF

-These pages provide an overview of the evolution of PDF, the Portable Document Format, and the matching Adobe Acrobat software.
-For an overview of the history of prepress in general, please jump to this page.
+This page provides an overview of the evolution of PDF, the Portable Document Format, and the matching Adobe Acrobat software.
+A separate page gives a more general overview of the history of prepress.

 Introduction